NEC Summer Programs 2015

 Selected soloists participate throughout the week in masterclasses led by SICPP faculty and guest artists.
 Most accepted performers participate in chamber groups which perform on the final marathon concert we call the Iditarod.
 We are excited to announce that this year select SICPP fellows will have the opportunity to perform solo works in the Isabella Stewart Gardner Museum's new concert hall on afternoon concerts each weekday.

 NEW WORKS PROGRAM: Composers accepted to the program (see CALL FOR SCORES) will participate in daily colloquia, led by Composition faculty Nicholas Vines, where composers will present their works and discuss their process with fellow composers.
-Composers will have their submitted works performed by musicians attending the Institute and/or members of the Callithumpian Consort in a masterclass by Lee Hyla, as well as on the final marathon concert on June 21st.
+Composers will have their submitted works performed by musicians attending the Institute and/or members of the Callithumpian Consort in a masterclass by Rand Steiger, as well as on the final marathon concert on June 20th.

 PERFORMANCE WORKSHOPS: Masterclasses take place throughout the week on a daily basis.
 Selected soloists will be invited to perform in masterclasses with the SICPP faculty.
 Some participants will have masterclass performance opportunities as a part of chamber ensembles.
 Participants will be coached by members of the Callithumpian Consort, embedded in the groups, or by the SICPP faculty and guests artists on a broad range of repertoire from the last 100 years (click here for suggested repertoire list).